 Day 1 – Bacolod and Bais

 We arrived at Bacolod-Silay Airport at around 11:50 am.
 We boarded a shuttle van for almost an hour trip (Php150/head) in getting to Ceres Liner-South Terminal.
-By the way, Ceres buses are the only bus company that operates in the whole Negros Island with regular hourly departure schedule.
+By the way, Ceres buses are the only bus company that operates in the whole Negros Island with a regular hourly departure schedule.

 Our first destination is to visit the Manjuyod White Sandbar where the drop off point is Bais City.
 So upon arriving at the terminal we had a quick lunch to catch the 2:00 pm bus trip bound to Dumaguete (Meal-Php160).
-I enjoyed the trip seeing the laid-back scenery, the simplicity of life in the province and the sprawling sugarcane fields.
+I enjoyed the trip seeing the laid-back scenery, the simplicity of life in the province, and the sprawling sugarcane fields.

 The first stop-over was in Hinigaran for bio breaks and the last was in Kabangkalan where all passengers can eat early dinner.
 We arrived at Bais City at around 7:15 pm.

 It was a pleasant evening as we went to the town proper looking for a unique restaurant that offers food that is authentic to Bais.
 Since it was nearly closing time, eateries had few viands to choose from.
 We strolled further north only to stumble to the famous food chain Jollibee.
 Hahaha!
 (Meal-Php267).

 After a hefty dinner, we walked in the park and were surprised to see the huge, colorful, well-lighted, and spinning Giant Christmas Tree.
 It was already February and yet, the Christmas ambiance is still huddling the city.
 We stopped for a while and watched it spinning gracefully.